-4 (See Pharmacy's Brief (Br.) at 5 n.3 (explaining that five appeals, including 700 Pharmacy I and the instant matter, "involv[e] the same legal question and involv[e] the same parties"); see also Insurer's Br. at 8 n.1 (same).)
+4 (See Pharmacy's Brief (Br.) at 5 n.3 (explaining that five appeals, including 700 Pharmacy I and the instant matter, "involv[e] the same legal question and involv[e] the same parties"); see also Insurer's Br. at 9 n.1 (same).)

-The Hearing Officer's dispositive findings of fact and conclusions of law in this matter are nearly identical to those in 700 Pharmacy I. First, just as in 700 Pharmacy I, the Hearing Officer in this case found that "[the claimant's] treating pain physician, Dr. Miteswar Purewal, whose office is upstairs from [] Pharmacy, wrote or supervised the prescriptions for the medications at issue.
-In an exhibit of [] Pharmacy, [Dr. Purewal] acknowledges that he has a financial interest in [] Pharmacy."
-(Hearing Officer Decision, Finding of Fact (FOF) ¶ 3; see also Reproduced Record at 200a.)
+pain physician, Dr. Miteswar Purewal, whose office is upstairs from [] Pharmacy, wrote or supervised the prescriptions for the medications at issue.
+In an exhibit of [] Pharmacy, Dr. Purewal acknowledges that he has a financial interest in [] Pharmacy."
+(Hearing Officer Decision, Finding of Fact (FOF) ¶ 3; see also Reproduced Record at 234a.)
 Second, the Hearing Officer also found here that Induction Works, the employee-leasing team handling billing for Pharmacy, is an agent of Pharmacy, such that Pharmacy continues to have standing to pursue the Applications.
 (FOF ¶ 10.)
 Because there is no relevant factual or legal difference between this case and 700 Pharmacy I, we must conclude here, too, that Pharmacy had standing to file the Applications, and that the underlying prescriptions are the product of a prohibited self-referral, as the anti-referral provision includes pharmacies.
 Accordingly, for the reasons set forth in 700 Pharmacy I, we affirm.